ramanveerji/FridayUserbot-Pyrogram/README.md

-    [-] STRING_SESSION : Your String Session, You can get this From Repl or BY running StringGen File Locally [-] TG_BOT_TOKEN_BF_HER : Your Bot Token Obtained From @BotFather [-] PRIVATE_GROUP_ID : Id of group where you wanna log important logs, Private group is recommended for this [-] DATABASE_URL: Data Base Url, You Can Get this from Elephant Sql, Or You can even make a heroku app to get Free DataBase.
+    [-] STRING_SESSION : Your String Session, You can get this From Repl or BY running StringGen File Locally [-] TG_BOT_TOKEN_BF_HER : Your Bot Token Obtained From @BotFather [-] PRIVATE_GROUP_ID : Id of group where you wanna log important logs, Private group is recommended for this [-] DATABASE_URL: Data Base Url, You Can Make You Own By Following This Tutorial - https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04, Else Get this from Elephant Sql, Or You can even make a heroku app to get Free DataBase.
 [+] The fridayUserbot will not work without setting the mandatory vars.
 ```